lucad54/queen-elizabeth-II-statue-ontario/pages/locations.md

 ## Browse Locations

-This word cloud visualization allows for the browsing of locations.
+This word cloud visualization allows for the browsing of locations related to the Podcast.